-Issue Brief Section 2.5 Area of Law Criminal Provisions Addressing Demand The Policy Point Using the Internet to lure, entice, or purchase, or attempt to lure, entice, or purchase commercial sex acts with a minor is a separate crime or results in an enhanced penalty for buyers.
+Area of Law Criminal Provisions Addressing Demand The Policy Point Using the Internet to lure, entice, or purchase, or attempt to lure, entice, or purchase commercial sex acts with a minor is a separate crime or results in an enhanced penalty for buyers.
 The Legislative Solution Buyers of commercial sex acts with minors are increasingly turning to the anonymity of the Internet to identify and solicit minors, and arrange for commercial sex acts.
-Law enforcement operations across the country have led to minors being sold for sex on the Internet, often on online classified websites.
-Recent law enforcement operations, like Operation Guardian Angel in Missouri which is being replicated across the country with astounding success, have netted scores of adults seeking to buy commercial sex with minors.
-Child pornography too is widely available on the Internet and live sexual performances are facilitated through peer-to-peer networks, selling live, webcast child sexual performance and images of sexual abuse.
+Law enforcement operations across the country have revealed minors being sold for sex on the Internet, often on online classified websites, and have netted scores of adults seeking to buy commercial sex with minors.
+Child pornography also is widely available on the Internet, facilitated through peer-to-peer networks that webcast and sell live child sexual performance and images of sexual abuse.
 Laws prohibiting this Internet solicitation and exploitation are critical to deterring this activity and protecting children from this form of commercial sexual exploitation.

-The following statutes are highlighted because they apply to all minors under the age of 18, include specific language making the use of the Internet for the purposes of soliciting children for commercial sexual acts a crime, and clearly apply to purchasers of sex acts with minors.
+The following statutes were selected because they apply to the crime of exploitation of any minor younger than 18, include specific language making the use of the Internet for the purposes of soliciting children for commercial sexual acts a crime, and clearly apply to purchasers of sex acts with minors.